Fightmag

-Fightmag (stylized as FIGHTMAG) is a news media outlet that covers combat sports, including boxing, mixed martial arts (MMA) and bare-knuckle fighting, as well as professional wrestling and kickboxing.
-It publishes news, events, results, photos and videos.
+Fightmag (stylized as FIGHTMAG) is a news media outlet covering combat sports, including boxing, mixed martial arts (MMA) and bare-knuckle boxing.
+It publishes news, event coverage, results, photos and videos.

 Content

 News Coverage

 The News section of Fightmag provides comprehensive coverage of combat sports.
 It features breaking news, event information, fight results, photos and videos.

 Coverage includes major events, international promotions, as well as emerging and regional events.
 The section is organized by sport - for example, Boxing and MMA - and includes news, real-time results and updates.
 The site is updated on a daily basis.

-Event schedule
+Event Schedule

 The Schedule section of Fightmag lists upcoming combat sports events, including boxing, MMA and bare-knuckle fighting.
 Events are presented chronologically and include information such as the event name, date, location, matchups and broadcast details.

 The section is regularly updated to reflect new announcements, cancellations and schedule changes.

 Champions

 The Champions section on Fightmag lists current titleholders across major combat sports organizations.
 This includes boxing sanctioning bodies such as the IBF, WBA, WBC, and WBO, as well as UFC in mixed martial arts and BKFC in bare-knuckle fighting.

 The listings are updated to reflect title changes across weight divisions.